clorichel/netinstall/README.md

 ### Combine `make` "shortcuts"

 For offline use, while only one channel and one architecture can be used at a time...Downloaded files are cached until deleted manually or `make clean`.
-So to download without running, add a `download` to the end of `make stable mipsbe download`, and repeated for any versions you want to "cache".
+So to download without running, add a `download` to the end of `make stable mipsbe download`, and repeat for any versions you want to "cache".

 > **TIP**
 >